janani150/FLask-SQLite-CRUD-operation/crud 2/readme.md

 You can now add, edit, and delete users through the web interface.

-Screenshots (Optional)

-Add screenshots of the home page, add user form, and edit user form here to make your GitHub README more attractive.

-Future Improvements

-Add search functionality to find users quickly.

-Add pagination for large user lists.

-Implement login authentication to protect CRUD operations.

 Switch to a more scalable database like MySQL or PostgreSQL.